 Los Angeles surprised everyone last season when making the NHL Playoffs.
 This season, the Kings can win the Pacific.
 35-year-old Anze Kopitar has some hockey left in his skates.
 As does 36-year-old goalie Jonathan Quick.

 In addition, the Kings are loaded with young players.
 So if the vets remain solid, the young guys could pick it up enough to help the Kings beat Edmonton for the division title.

 Although Edmonton is the safe pick, the odds aren’t that bad on a team that will be in the hunt for their division starting the first match.
 Like in every season, the Oilers’ chances of winning the Pacific depends on how well Connor McDavid and Leo Draisatl play.

 Actually, we know both will play great.
 So the key is whether or not Connor and Leo stay healthy.
 If they do, the Kings, the Flames, etc. will find it difficult to beat the Oilers for the division.

 Vancouver CanucksThe Canucks have talent.
 Quinn Hughes, Brock Boeser, and J.T.
 Miller can hang with the rest of the players in the Pacific.
 But the Canucks don’t have a one-two punch like McDavid and Draisatl or the Kings’ youth.
 However, the Pacific should be wide-open.
 So if you want to play a dog with a shot, consider backing Vancouver.

-Where on Bet on the NHL with Bitcoin
+Where to bet on the NHL with Bitcoin

 NHL odds are available all year round here at Nitrobetting.
-Create a Nitrobetting account now to win tons of bitcoin from the 2022 NHL eason with our up-to-date NHL futures odds, as well as our special bitcoin Squares and Picks contests throughout the upcoming season!
+Create a Nitrobetting account now to win tons of bitcoin from the 2022-23 NHL season with our up-to-date NHL futures odds, as well as our special bitcoin Squares and Picks contests throughout the upcoming season!